 3. Social Media Policies Can Protect Your Business From Liability

 Regulating your employees’ “after-hours” activities can be a tricky and legally vague business.

 And while you can’t legally prevent your employees from complaining about work on social media, you can implement policies that prevent them from implicating your company in posts that would drive away customers or prevent business.

-Be explicit about your expectations for your ebehaviours behaviors on their own personal social media accounts that could affect your business.
+Be explicit about your expectations for behaviours on their own personal social media accounts that could affect your business.